Parameters for DDM analysis#

 Set to a number to avoid radially averaging the DDM matrix over all angles.
 Rather, only average over a subset of angles spanning this range.
 If you do want to radially average the whole DDM matrix, then set to null.

 Use to select different methods for figuring out how many pairs of images should be used to calculate the DDM matrix for a given lag time.
 The options are 0, 1, 2, or 3.
+The default is 2.
 Those correspond to:

 • 0: Non-overlapping image pairs will be used.
 For example, if the lag time is 10 frames, then differences between images 1 and 11, 11 and 21, 21 and 31, will be taken and Fourier transformed.
 Naturally, for long lag times, there will be few pairs of images that contribute to the DDM matrix and, therefore, one might see noisiness in the DDM matrix at these long lag times.